in ,

 Throughout the process of installing the deck and seating, it’s important to maintain a high level of attention to detail and craftsmanship.
 Any gaps, cracks, or inconsistencies in the structure can compromise the boat’s overall integrity and performance.
 By taking the time to carefully design, cut, and install the deck and seating, you can create a small boat that is both functional and visually appealing.

-See also How To a Build Dory
+See also How To Build a Jon Boat

 Adding the Finishing Touches